castle-engine/castle-engine/tools/castle-editor/README.md

     * Allow to configure project qualified name from "Project Options" in editor
     * Icon, other stuff from CastleEngineManifest.xml could be configuirable in editor
 * Show on recent list %20 as spaces, use URICaption or such ready function?
+* on NewProject form AutoSize?

+## Contributing: When creating a new Lazarus form, remember to...

+- Save form class `TFoo` in unit name `FooForm`.
+- Adjust form's `Caption`.
+- Adjust `TabStop` of all the controls inside, to make it comfortable to use keyboard.
+- Use `AutoSize` and anchoring on all controls, to work regardless of theme font size.
+Do not assume that a text will have the same size as you have designed --- people use various themes and font types.
+Lazarus applications have a native look, and are expected to adjust to user's theme preferences.
+- Consider using `AutoSize` on the form itself too
+- Adjust border from `bsSizeable` maybe (if it's a small form that doesn't need to be resized; for larger forms, it's safer to allow resizing)
+- Adjust `Position` from "as designed" (usually "default" or "main form center" is more sensible)